bsc-s2/pykit/request/README.md

     -   `args`:
         a python dict contains the request parameters, it should not be url encoded.
 You can not use both `args` and query string in `uri` at the same time.
-Generally this attribute is null in post request.
+Generally this attribute is empty in post request.

     -   `headers`:
         a python dict contains request headers.
-It must contain the 'Host' header.
+It must contain the `Host` header.

     -   `body`:
         a string contains the request payload.
-In non-post request, If you do not want to sign the payload or you have set 'X-Amz-ContentSHA256' header in `headers`, you can omit this field.
-In POST request, when provide a dict, body is null, body is obtained by the fields,
+In non-post request, If you do not want to sign the payload or you have set `X-Amz-ContentSHA256` header in `headers`, you can omit this field.
+In post request, when provide a dict, body is empty, body is obtained by the fields,

-    -   'fields': a python dict which contains form fields.
-Only the post request the fields is not {}, other situations the value is {}.It may contain the following attributes:
+    -   `fields`: a python dict which contains form fields.
+Only the post request fields is not empty, other situations fields is empty.
+        It may contain the following attributes:

         -   `Policy`:
-            is python dict, describing what is permitted in POST request.
+            is python dict, describing what is permitted in post request.
-            After calling aws_sign() function, it will be replaced by it's base64 encoded version.
+            After the request being signed, it will be replaced by it's base64 encoded version.

         -   `key`:
             the key of the object to upload.